mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-This time we can see script took much longer, about 70 seconds, and took __A LOT__ more RAM, about 32GB.
+This time we can see the script took much longer, about 70 seconds, and took __A LOT__ more RAM, about 32GB.

 > ## Do you have enough RAM?
 >